alexoshowo/alexoshowo/README.md

 .net

-dont use that much ai btw.
+not using much ai btw.